-I use the term relationship in abroad sense, not with just those close to you.
-Therefore it can be how you relate to your life partners/spouses, family members, friends, work place colleagues, clubs or groups you frequent, people you meet at the bus stop and last but most importantly the internal relationship you have with yourself.
+It includes relationships with partners/spouses, family members, friends, work (place) related interactions, clubs or groups you frequent, people you meet at the bus stop and last but most importantly the internal relationship you have with yourself.

-It is about helping you see the direction you want to take and, finding the confidence and personal power to make the appropriate decisions.
+Counselling it is about helping you see and consider the possible direction(s) available and finding the confidence and personal power to make the appropriate decisions.